 17. Is monitoring in place for page performance and engagement?

 This will help you make updates over time to take advantage of areas that are performing well, provide new features and content, and improve sections that are not performing well.

 18. Review Content

-Make sure the content on the website supports your goals and that there is a content strategy.
+Make sure the content on the blog and website supports your goals and that there is a content strategy.
 It should be useful, clear, consistent, and accessible.
 Proofread content for: